 This is the reverse of Section 4.
 Follow the 1101 from Dumont along the lake back up to the Base Camp Road (311).
-Take a left onto Base Camp Road and follow it for about a half mile back to the Base Camp Aid Station.
+Take a left onto Base Camp Road and follow it for about a half mile back to the Base Camp Aid Station where you may have a drop bag.